jamesrooney7/rooney-capital-v1/docs/credentials_and_secrets.md

 For Databento keys, confirm connectivity by running the worker's pre-flight checks.
 For TradersPost webhooks, send a manual `curl` health check (identical to what `LiveWorker.run_preflight_checks()` does) before cutting over live trading.
-When reconciliation is enabled, also verify the TradersPost REST API base URL and key by running the pre-flight checks – they now hit `get_pending_orders` to ensure portfolio endpoints are reachable.

 ## 5. Handling secrets on a terminal server